PetitCoinCoin/advent-of-code/2017/leaderboard.md

 and flipped rules once, and stored them directly in a dict.
 This is faster than manipulating matrices.

 Day 22 is probably not optimized because part 2 takes few seconds.
 But it works, I found a solution quickly, and I think it is elegant with complex numbers, so I'm happy.

+Had to look for a hint on day 23 part 2.
+I had the global loop architecture, but did not manage to understand that it was looking for non prime numbers.
+Once understood, this is pretty straight forward.

+Day 24: probably not optimized, but less than 5 seconds seems fine to me.